Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Introduction

-The development of our understanding of crystalline solids has been inextricably linked to creation of effective Hamiltonians~\cite{ashcroft1976solid}.
-By focusing on small distortions of crystal lattices from their equilibrium configurations, effective phonon Hamiltonians resulting from the Born-Oppenheimer approximation~\cite{born1927zur} have been used to study the thermal and elastic properties of solid materials.
-The degrees of freedom associated with the valence electrons are wrapped into the force constants that determine the phonon dispersion, as well as the coefficients in the anharmonic terms describing phonon-phonon interaction.
-To study the electronic and optical properties of a crystalline solid, one of the most successful starting points has been the band theory, in which various effective electronic Hamiltonians are developed under independent electron approximation with electron-electron interaction averaged out to a mean electric potential, and meanwhile, the crystal lattice is assumed to be perfectly periodic with the phonon degrees of freedom integrated out.
-Crucially, the effective electronic Hamiltonians do not have to be built upon Hilbert spaces consisting of the actual wavefunctions in order to explain experimental data.
-For example, in the empirical pseudopotential method, by projecting out the fast oscillating components in the wavefunctions of the valence electrons, effective Hamiltonians are constructed on a basis consisting of the so-called pseudo-wavefunctions, each of which corresponds to the smooth part of a true wavefunction~\cite{cohen1970fitting}.
-In the $\bf k\cdot\bf p$ method, effective Hamiltonians can be built even if only the symmetry properties of the basis wavefunctions are known~\cite{willatzen2009kp}.
-In cases where the band theory is not sufficient to describe the experimental observations, various interaction effects are then introduced, resulting in more intriguing physics.
-For instance, electron-electron interaction is incorporated in the Hubbard model~\cite{hubbard1963electron,arovas2022hubbard}, which, despite its simple form, has been instrumental for exploring correlated phenomena ranging from metal-insulator Mott transition~\cite{mott1968metal,imada1998metal} to high-temperature superconductivity~\cite{lee2006doping,fradkin2015colloquium}.
+The development of our understanding of crystalline solids has been inextricably linked to the construction of effective Hamiltonians~\cite{ashcroft1976solid}.
+By focusing on small distortions of crystal lattices from their equilibrium configurations, effective phonon Hamiltonians derived from the Born-Oppenheimer approximation~\cite{born1927zur} have long been used to study the thermal and elastic properties of solid materials.
+The degrees of freedom associated with the valence electrons are incorporated into the force constants that determine the phonon dispersion, as well as into the coefficients in the anharmonic terms describing phonon-phonon interactions.
+To investigate the electronic and optical properties of a crystalline solid, one of the most successful starting points has been the band theory.
+In this theoretical framework, by assuming the crystal lattice to be perfectly periodic with the phonon degrees of freedom integrated out, various effective electron Hamiltonians are developed under the independent-electron approximation, in which electron-electron interactions are averaged into a mean electrostatic potential.
+Crucially, these effective electron Hamiltonians need not be built upon Hilbert spaces consisting of the actual microscopic wavefunctions in order to explain experimental data.
+For example, in the empirical pseudopotential method, by projecting out the rapidly oscillating components of the valence-electron wavefunctions, effective Hamiltonians are constructed in a basis of the so-called pseudo-wavefunctions that retain only the smooth components of the true wavefunctions~\cite{cohen1970fitting}.
+In the $\bf k\cdot\bf p$ method, effective Hamiltonians can be constructed even when only the symmetry properties of the basis states are known~\cite{willatzen2009kp}.
+When the band theory alone is insufficient to account for experimental observations, various interaction effects can be introduced, often leading to more intriguing physics.
+For instance, electron-electron interactions are incorporated in the Hubbard model~\cite{hubbard1963electron,arovas2022hubbard}, which, despite its simple form, has been instrumental in exploring correlated phenomena ranging from the Mott metal-insulator transition~\cite{mott1968metal,imada1998metal} to high-temperature superconductivity~\cite{lee2006doping,fradkin2015colloquium}.